 All items once purchased can also be delivered directly to your room on campus so they are waiting for you when you arrive.

 What is provided for me in my room?

-All rooms in halls of residence come fully furnished, the fixtures and fittings include a bed and mattress, study desk and chair, hand wash basin, mirror, wardrobe, small refrigerator, shelving, easy chair and bed side cabinet with chest of draws.
+All rooms in halls of residence come fully furnished, the fixtures and fittings include a bed with mattress, desk and chair, mirror, wardrobe, shelving, and bedside cabinet. - You will be required to complete a room inventory upon your arrival.

 Do I need a TV licence?

 Every bedroom in halls of residence will have access to a free wireless internet connection.